TylerIsCoding/TylerIsCoding/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=DF4986&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>Javascript, HTML5, CSS3</strong> - Blackjack game built froms scratch using the OOP paradigm.
-User's can enter their name and are given a stipend to bet with.
+        <p><strong>Javascript, HTML5, CSS3</strong> - Blackjack game built from scratch using the OOP paradigm.
+Users can enter their name and are given a stipend to bet with.
 Once their bankroll is gone, the game is over.</p>
     </td>
   </tr>
 </table>